hpc/libcircle/README.md

 sudo make install
 ```

+To enable output from libcircle (including fatal errors), run configure with
+"--enable-loglevel=<number>" where "<number>" is one of the following options:
+* "1" fatal errors only.
+* "2" errors and lower log levels.
+* "3" warnings and lower log levels.
+* "4" info messages on internal operations and lower log levels.
+* "5" fine grained debug messages and lower log levels.

 RPM Build and Install
 ---------------------
 The RPM spec file isn't really complete yet.
 Still working on it.
 However,
 when it does work, you'll be able to build and install like this:
 1. rpmbuild -ta libcircle-*.tar.gz
 2. rpm --install <the appropriate RPM files>